Year-End mePrism Privacy Pulse: The Year Data Became a Weapon

 In 2025, we saw a terrifying shift in how stolen data is used.
 It is no longer just about identity theft; it is about social engineering at scale.

 • Healthcare Under Fire: A surge in credential harvesting targeted medical workers, using home addresses found on the open web to craft perfect phishing lures.
-Learn how we protect these vulnerable sectors.

 • The 16-Billion Credential Leak: June saw the emergence of a "Frankenstein" database—16 billion credentials built from years of broker scrapes and malware infections.